jkadw/abstract_vehicle/README.md

 1. Add the integration through Home Assistant.
 2. Choose an adapter type in the config flow.
-3. Select one discovered vehicle from the chosen adapter.
+3. The integration discovers all matching source vehicles for that mapping or adapter.

 At runtime the integration:

-- creates the configured adapter
+- creates the configured mapping-backed adapter or mock adapter
+- discovers source vehicles for the selected upstream integration
-- reads raw state, raw metrics, and capabilities
+- reads raw state, raw metrics, and capabilities for each discovered vehicle
 - normalizes the data into the shared model
-- exposes one aggregate sensor entity for the vehicle state
+- exposes one aggregate sensor entity for each discovered vehicle state
 - creates per-capability entities where state support exists:
   - `sensor.*` for numeric values such as battery, fuel, range, and odometer
   - `binary_sensor.*` for windows, climate, and charging